zafran72/com_pone/README.md

 # :computer: com_pone

-A new Flutter project that build an application to discover a PC's component
+:desktop_computer: A Flutter project that build an application to discover a PC's component

 ## Getting Started